 The Health Trust makes grants for projects that advance select strategies under our three initiatives: Healthy Living, Healthy Eating and Healthy Aging.
-The majority of Health Partnership Grants are in the $25,000 to $100,000 range.
+The majority of Health Partnership Grants are typically awarded in the range of $25,000 to $100,000 over 12 months.

 Priority will be given to projects that meet the following grant criteria: